kdolan/Temperature-Monitor/README.markdown

 Temperature Monitor
 =============

+Temperature monitoring system that logs temperatures to PostgreSQL database at user specified interval.

-This repo uses a raspberry pi and Ds18b20 temperature sensors to log temperatures to a postgreSQL database and then output that data to a webpage.
+This repo uses a raspberry pi and Ds18b20 temperature sensors to log temperatures to a database and then output that data to a webpage.
 The data is output both as a list and chart.

 Current Features